Relwarc17/ftxapitests/README.md

-## Easy script to test the ftx python client
+## Simple script to test the ftx python client

 To install the dependencies run `pip install -r requirements.txt`